FALKONPS/generate-local-commit/README.md

 You can access the extension settings in three ways:

-- Click the "Open Git Commit Local Settings" button in the Source Control view
+- Click the "Open Generate Local Commit Settings" button in the Source Control view
 - Go to File → Preferences → Settings and search for "git-commit-local"
-- Use the command palette (`Ctrl+Shift+P`) and type "Open Git Commit Local Settings"
+- Use the command palette (`Ctrl+Shift+P`) and type "Open Generate Local Commit Settings"

 ## Context Range Feature